mrocklin/mrocklin.github.io/laser-eye-correction.md

 Day 3 morning
 -------------

-Waking up my eyes feel slightly glued shut, as though there is some mucus or something that has been generated and dried.
+Waking up my eyes feel slightly glued shut, as though there is some mucus that has been generated and dried.
 There’s definitely a sense of mild burning.
-Maybe we’ve moved up from onions to lemon juice or something.
+We’ve graduated from "chopping onions" to "lemon juice".

-Worst of all though, is that my eyes have crazy light sensitivity.
-It’s actually really difficult to open them with the windows open.
-I crack them open, go find my sunglasses, and proceed to close all of the blinds in the apartment.
+Worst of all, my eyes are very light sensitive.
+It’s difficult to open them with the windows open.
+I crack open my eyes, go find my sunglasses, and proceed to close all of the blinds in the apartment.
 I like the sunlight.
 I’m in a corner unit with tons of windows, and I definitely don't invest in good blinds, which I now regret.
 I write this now with my eyes closed typing blindly into google docs.
-(I followed up afterwards to clean up various typos)
+(I followed up afterwards to clean up all the typos)

 The lemon juice burning is still there, and the light sensitivity gets increasingly more uncomfortable when I keep my eyes open for any length of time.

 It’s now that I appreciate / understand a little bit of vision-impaired assistive technology (or lack thereof) in society.
 My google home assistant is suddenly quite valuable for routine queries like “what time is it”.
 Of course, when I ask it  “any tips for light sensitivity” it answers “I’ve sent some articles to your phone” which is not at all helpful.
-My vision, when I use it, also worse than yesterday.
+My vision, when I use it, is also worse than yesterday.
 It’s hard for me to read text on my phone or the computer.

-Voice typing is apparently disabled on my phone for some reason.
+Voice typing is disabled on my phone for some reason.
 After a while of trying I give up and switch to my laptop.
 There’s no way I can navigate a settings menu in this state.

 Mostly I spend the day with my eyes closed, puttering about the apartment.
 It’s a consistently mildly uncomfortable day.
 Not bad.
 Not enough to regret the procedure, but certainly an interesting day.